knncolle/knncolle-py/README.md

 an_idx = knncolle.build_index(an_params, y)
 ```

-We can also tweak the search parameters in our `Parameters` object, during or after construction.
+We can also tweak the search parameters in our `Parameters` object during or after its construction.
 For example, with the [hierarchical navigable small worlds](https://github.com/nmslib/hnswlib) (HNSW) algorithm:

 ```python